Mother doesn't know where love has gone

 That keeps us feeling strong

-I see it in her face, that's turned to ice
+I see it in her face that's turned to ice

 And when she smiles she shows the lines of sacrifice

-And now I know what they're saying
+And now I know what they are saying

-'Cause our sun begins to fade
+As our sun begins to fade

 And we made our love on wasteland